pomerium/pomerium/docs/docs/identity-providers/one-login.md

 ## Service Account

-To use `allowed_groups` in a policy an `idp_service_account` needs to be set in the Pomerium configuration.
+To use `allowed_groups` in a policy, an `idp_service_account` needs to be set in the Pomerium configuration.
 The service account for OneLogin uses a *different* client ID and client secret from the one configured above.

 1. From the **Administration** dashboard, navigate to **Developers → API Credentials** and select **New Credential**.